strange97/snce-docker/README.md

 `./open-db` directly opens Sequel PRO, options available using `-h`

+## Symfony environment

+You can set an env variable in your host machine to decide which application env will be used by the application: `set SYMFONY_ENV=dev` or for `fish` shell `set SYMFONY_ENV dev`

 ## Docker compose cheatsheet

   * Start containers in the background: `docker-compose up -d`